Imbert de La Platière: Early life and family

 A member of the Platière family, native of the region Nivernais, Imbert de la Platière, Lord of Bourdillon, Frasnay, Montigny-lès-Cherlieu, Saint-Sulpice, Saint-Aubin and Époisses, was born in 1516.
 He was the son of Philippe de la Platière, lord of the Bordes, maître d' hôtel of the king who was made captain of city Niort in 1520 before dying a few years later in 1525 and Catherine de La Fayette who died in 1529.
 He was also the nephew of Imbert de la Platière (d.
 1519), Bishop of Nevers.
 He remained tied with Nevers his career advancing as a protégé of the Duke of Nevers.

-He married first Claude de Damas who was the widow of Gerarde de la Magdelaine, she would however die in 1558, and he would re-marry, to Françoise de Birague daughter of René de Birague who became Chancellor of France in 1573.
+He married first Claude de Damas who was the widow of Gerarde de la Magdelaine, she would however die in 1558, and he would remarry, to Françoise de Birague daughter of René de Birague who became Chancellor of France in 1573.
 He had no children with either wife, and his niece Françoise de la Platière became his heiress upon his death.